 Betaine hydrochloride is a powerful digestive aid for people who may have been privy to a poor diet, prolonged dehydration and generalized stress.
 It has also been shown to offer digestive support to perimenopausal women and elderly individuals.

 Betaine HCL has also been found to be beneficial in treating hypochlorhydria, a deficiency of stomach acid production.
-It is also a crucial compound in preventing high homocysteine levels, a condition related to severe heart disease.
+It is also a crucial compound in balancing homocysteine levels, a condition related to severe heart disease.

 What is more, as we age, the body naturally produces less digestive enzymes.
 Due to this lowering in enzymatic activity, Betaine HCL levels also decrease.
 Depending on the individual, this can lead to sluggish digestion and poor mineral and nutrient absorption.